 2006: '9/11 Was an Inside Job'

 Ah yes.
 '9/11 was an inside job,' essentially short hand for 'I still live at my mum's and subsist off cheesy Wotsits (Americans, those are like Cheetos) that I eat at my desktop computer.'
-According to Complete Music Update, Bellamy said back in 2006 that he believed that "There was a document called 'Project For The New America Century' […] which clearly says, 'We need a Pearl Harbour-level event so we can have an excuse to invade the Middle East.'"
+According to Complete Music Update, Bellamy said back in 2006 that he believed that "There was a document called 'Project For The New America Century' […] which clearly says, 'We need a Pearl Harbor-level event so we can have an excuse to invade the Middle East.'"

 2012: Retracts 9/11 Comments (Obviously)

 In 2012 he told the Metro "I don't believe that any more, although there are lots of questions to be answered," regarding his 9/11 comments.
 He also said that he'd been trying to read from "more credible sources" which obviously meant "I've stopped going on Reddit at 4 in the morning as much."